PCHES-FRAME

 see also: PCHES-FRAME press release (Penn State News 1/10/2017)

-Supported by funded by the U.S. Department of Energy’s MultiSector Dynamics program, PCHES-FRAME seeks to create a state-of-the-art framework of computational tools that will help to assess the impacts of weather-related variability and change.
+Supported by funded by the U.S. Department of Energy’s MultiSector Dynamics program, PCHES-FRAME sought to create a state-of-the-art framework of computational tools to help assess the impacts of weather-related variability and change.

 Components of an integrated framework for modeling coupled energy-water-land systems dynamics